suobset/skushagra/docs/finechive/tech-config.md

 * [LaTeX](https://www.latex-project.org/): LaTeX i a typesetting language that creates some of the cleanest, crispiest documents ever to exist.
 While it is the standard for research papers and technical documentation, I have also been using it fo homework.
 Types in any language, including Math and Code.
 Can be whatever you want it to be.
     * Want a quick way to try LaTeX?
 Try [Overleaf:](https://overleaf.com) a web-based LaTeX editor.
 * [Markdown](https://www.markdownguide.org/): A quick and easy markup language that I use for quick notes, documentation, and even this entire website (including this webpage you're looking at).
+* [Pandoc](https://pandoc.org/): A universal document converter that converts any format to any other format through a set of unique tools.
+Convert Markdown to PDF, Docx to OpenDoc, HTML to Markdown, etc.

 ## Geographic Information Systems